|

 25. Schr.
 Ranger, Capt.
 Fernald, for Newbury Port.

-circumstances, that make a lively impression at the present moment.
-About
+analogous to recent circumstances, that make a lively impression at the present

-thirty years ago, very many quotations from Shakespeare were applied, in the
+moment.
+About thirty years ago, very many quotations from Shakespeare were

-public papers, with great felicity, to the persons and actions of the passing
+applied, in the public papers, with great felicity, to the persons and actions

-time: but, exhausting the subject, they at length drained the humour to the
+of the passing time: but, exhausting the subject, they at length drained the

-very dregs.
-They even brought to my mind, after so great a lapse of time, by
+humour to the very dregs.
+They even brought to my mind, after so great a lapse

-my accidentally taking up the other day, Dr. Johnson's tragedy of Irene; into
+of time, by my accidentally taking up the other day, Dr. Johnson's tragedy of

-which I had not looked for even a longer period.
-The following Dialogue struck
+Irene; into which I had not looked for even a longer period.
+The following

-me as so descriptive of the unfortunate state of Holland, and of the exhausted
+Dialogue struck me as so descriptive of the unfortunate state of Holland, and

-mines of wealth belonging to the bank of Amsterdam, supposed formerly to have
+of the exhausted mines of wealth belonging to the bank of Amsterdam, supposed

-been under the Stadt House, that little more is required than to substitute
+formerly to have been under the Stadt House, that little more is required than

-Holland for Greece, and France for Turkey, to suppose the play descriptive of
+to substitute Holland for Greece, and France for Turkey, to suppose the play

 Yet Greece enjoys no gleam of transient hope,